“The wicked hunt down the poor… Arise, O Lord, forget not the afflicted.”

 - $5,000 helps complete the discipleship curriculum and host a conference for rescued/returned women.

 Go: Short-term trips are arranged periodically.
 Individuals with counseling experience are especially desirable.
-Click here for more information on the 2017 Nepal Life Together Trip.
+Contact us if you or your church is interested.

 Jesus said, "Pray the Lord to send out laborers, for the harvest is plentiful, but he workers are few."
 That is the mission of 10/40 Connections – to follow the example of Jesus by connecting the body of Christ, equipping believers, and engaging the least reached.